Doct2O/orangepi-zero3-bl/README.md

 described below.

 ### U-Boot with FAT32 partition
-Reference SD card image can be found in archive ```orangepi-zero3.7z``` in this repo.
+Reference SD card image can be found in archive ```orangepi-zero3.sdcard.7z``` in this repo.
 Remember to un7zip it before flashing to sd card!
 - Install mtools:
 ```
 sudo apt update
 sudo apt -y install mtools
 ```
-- Create zeroed 256 MiB file:
+- Create zeroed 256 MiB file (can be larger if you wish to):
 ```
 dd if=/dev/zero of=orangepi-zero3.sdcard bs=1M count=256
 ```
-- Format it in FAT32 with mtools:
+- Format it with FAT32 by using mtools:
 ```
 mformat -F -i orangepi-zero3.sdcard
 ```
-- Move the FAT a bit further (to 2MiB offset) so we fit BL between disk metadata and the FAT itself:
+- Move the FAT a bit further (to 2MiB offset) so we fit BL in between disk metadata and the FAT itself:
 ```
 dd if=orangepi-zero3.sdcard of=orangepi-zero3.sdcard bs=1 skip=$(($(hexdump -s 11 -n 2 -e '"%u"' ./orangepi-zero3.sdcard)*$(hexdump -s 14 -n 2 -e '"%u"' ./orangepi-zero3.sdcard))) seek=2097152 count=16 conv=notrunc

 echo -e -n '\x00\x02\x01\x00\x10' | dd if=/dev/stdin of=orangepi-zero3.sdcard bs=1 seek=11 conv=notrunc
 ```
 - Flash the bootloader to altered card image: